LangoMike/playpickr/README.md

 ## Features

-- **Game Discovery**: Browse and search games from RAWG API
+- **Game Discovery**: Browse and search games from RAWG API with pagination and filtering
+- **Random Game Generator**: Discover new games with a random game generator that fetches games with ratings
-- **User Library**: Save and organize games you've played, liked, or favorited
+- **User Library**: Save and organize games you've played, liked, or favorited with a comprehensive library view
+- **Game Media Carousel**: View game screenshots and trailers in an interactive carousel
-- **ML-Powered Recommendations**: Get personalized game recommendations using a hybrid recommendation system
+- **ML-Powered Recommendations**: - Personalized game recommendations using a hybrid recommendation system
   - Collaborative filtering (user behavior patterns)
   - Content-based filtering (game features: genres, tags, platforms, ratings)
+  - Starting model trained and ready for further improvement with more user data
 - **Authentication**: Secure user authentication with Supabase Auth
 - **Interactive UI**: Modern, responsive interface built with Next.js and Tailwind CSS

+## Project Status

+**MVP Complete** - All core features have been implemented and are fully functional.
+**Additional Features Complete** - Enhanced features including game media carousels, search functionality, and random game discovery are live.
+**Recommendation System Complete** - The hybrid recommendation system is fully implemented with a trained starting model that will be further refined as more user interaction data becomes available.

 ## Tech Stack